External documentation and training resources

 If one seeks insights into the original intended use of the C++ standard library, Bob Steagall presents Back to Basics: Classic STL.
 Obviously, as Alexander Stepanov heavily contributed to what was called the Software Technology Lab (STL) or Standard Template Library (STL) or Stepanov And Lee (STL) library, one should also take a look at the documents he produced.
 Some of which are and presented in the Algorithm and generic programming subsection.

 Undefined Behavior (UB) is a plague unfortunately found if many if not all codes.
 In C, C++ and Fortran it is particularly pervasive.
 Sometimes, UB is used to promote an optimization, but it is unfortunately often involuntary.
 A nice read is given by Chris Lattner on the LLVM blog: What Every C Programmer Should Know About Undefined Behavior.
-See Debugging tooling for tools to protect against some cases of UB.
+See Sanitizers for tools to protect against some cases of UB.
+Some example of UB are given in P1494R4: Partial program correctness.

 Floating point computation